The Secret Benefits of Humor and Laughter

 It isn’t everyday when you discover something that is both fun and healthy at the same time.
 A person spends up to 20% more energy when laughing than when resting.
 Losing weight just by laughing?
 Sign me up!

 Different methods using simulated laughter techniques have been created to improve health with the benefits of humor and laughter.
 The body doesn’t know the difference between spontaneous laughter and simulated laughter, producing the same benefits.
 Laughter meditation, solo laughter, laughter yoga, electronic laughter, laughter sounds and even laughter gymnastics are some of these techniques.
 What does this all mean?
-It means that no mater if you experience spontaneous giggles or have to fake a smile or a laugh, you will still experience the benefits of humor and laughter.
+It means that no matter if you experience spontaneous giggles or have to fake a smile or a laugh, you will still experience the benefits of humor and laughter.

 What kind of laughter are you planning to practice today?
 Go ahead, be silly today and experience the benefits of humor and laughter!